DfAC/TeachingSlides/H24VLP_P2_IMU/Workflow.md

 * Standard NGI van setup include POSRS as a main sensor and SPAN as a check.
 Both should be connected to same antenna.
 As a check I recommend to include additional GNSS receiver, connected to different antenna then POSRS/SPAN.
 * POSRS/SPAN GNSS receivers are set to 1Hz, additional receiver should be set to higher frequency, if possible.
 * I recommend at least 10-15min static at the beginning and end of the data collection.
 Ideally this should be in clean GNSS environment.
 Otherwise extend static period accordingly.
 * POSRS is VERY sensitive to power.
-Make sure that batteries are charged before and as-rule of thumb, 3 batteries run for about 5hrs.
+Make sure that batteries are charged before.
+As-rule of thumb, 3 batteries run for about 5hrs.

 ### When starting SPAN will have a specific light sequence: